 Regular attendance at school is a vital factor in the successful completion of the program at each grade level.
 Extended absences due to family excursions or other reasons should be discussed with your child(ren)'s teacher in advance.
 Formal notification of the absence by letter is required.

 The safety of students at Mount Pleasant School is of the utmost importance.
-If your child is driven home from school, it is vital that he or she is picked up promptly at dismissal time of 3:23 p.m. every school day except Thursday when dismissal time is 2:29 p.m.
-If you are unavoidably delayed, and cannot make alternative arrangements for your child's transportation, please contact the school office at 780.434.6766 immediately.
-Your support in ensuring the continued safety of our students is invaluable.
+If your child is driven home from school, it is vital that he or she is picked up promptly at dismissal time of 3:23 p.m. every school day except Thursday when dismissal time is 2:35 p.m.
+Parent support in ensuring the continued safety of our students is invaluable.